Anderson-Lab/anderson-lab.github.io/_pages/teaching_mentoring.md

 Inspiring students to challenge themselves and pursue their educational goals is one crucial element of effective teaching, but it is also important to teach lifelong learning skills for both inside and outside the classroom, such as the ability to think critically when approaching an unfamiliar problem.
 These principle skills will be incorporated not only into my classroom but also into my interactions with students interested in pursuing research.
 As an advisor, part of my role is to provide my researchers with the skills necessary to conquer difficult problems, such as digesting a highly technical research paper and communicating a complicated research topic.

 ### Successful Student Research
 In my experience, here are some keys to successful student research and mentoring.
 These are also my expectations for students that work with me.
 It is hard to write these with the correct tone.
-Read these with a smile, and always remember, as your professor I'm always right, except when I'm wrong.
+Read these with a smile, and always remember as your professor I'm always right, except when I'm wrong.

 1. Communication
 2. Communication